-Friction and disunity in the polity were Madison's goals all along: he anticipated that “extending the sphere” would exacerbate levels of reciprocal distrust and make ordinary people less likely to communicate as to their shared political fate, in ways Alexis De Tocqueville would argue “enlarges the heart.”
-Realizing their comparative powerlessness in the public realm, citizens would instead focus their efforts on achievable private pursuits and aims.
-In turn, positions in public office would allure exclusively the ambitious and those who are naturally drawn to power—those who Madison called “fit characters,” who would not be unduly bound to the will of the electorate but would instead “refine and enlarge“ the public sentiment.
-The corresponding augmentation of the central government, meanwhile, would be channeled to increase individual prospects for private endeavors.
-In the Madisonian vision, the public sphere was to promote private ends; in doing so, it would inhibit forms of direct participatory democracy that could potentially imperil private power.
-Alexander Hamilton, co-author of the Federalist Papers, complemented Madison’s argument with the assertion that the central government must have a claim to an incalculable and thus “indefinite” amount of power (particularly in the realm of foreign affairs) if the United States was to become a commercial republic.
+Friction and disunity in the body politic were Madison's goals all along: he anticipated that “extending the sphere” would exacerbate levels of reciprocal distrust and make ordinary people less likely to communicate as to their shared political fate, in ways Alexis de Tocqueville would argue “enlarges the heart.”
+It was Madison's hope that upon realizing their comparative powerlessness in the public realm, citizens would instead focus their efforts on achievable private pursuits and aims.
+In turn, positions in public office would allure exclusively the ambitious and those naturally drawn to power—those who Madison called “fit characters,” who would not be unduly bound to the will of the electorate but would instead “refine and enlarge“ the public sentiment.
+Meanwhile, the corresponding augmentation of the central government would be channeled to increase individual prospects for private endeavors.
+In the Madisonian vision, the public sphere was to promote private ends; in doing so, it would inhibit forms of direct participatory democracy that could potentially imperil the private rights of citizens.
+Alexander Hamilton, a co-author of the Federalist Papers, complemented Madison’s argument with the assertion that the central government must have a claim to an incalculable and thus “indefinite” amount of power (particularly in the realm of foreign affairs) if the United States was to become a commercial republic.
 Put another way, if the market mechanisms of America were to expand to a global dimension, the government would have to expand accordingly in size and scope to “defend that commerce.”
-The government was to ensure the private space necessary for the greatest possible realization of the “diversity in the faculties of men,” and, by extension, discouraging public participation and attentiveness in favor of private pursuits.
+For Hamilton, nurturing a sphere for commerce was one of the government’s most important tasks since commerce is “the most useful as well as the most productive source of national wealth.”
+It becomes clear that one of the main aims of the new constitutional government was to ensure the private space necessary for the greatest possible realization of the “diversity in the faculties of men” and, as a necessary outcome, discouraging public participation and attentiveness in favor of private pursuits.

 The arguments laid out in The Federalist Papers were, in significant part, a reaction to the circumstances in America at the time.
 The very same year James Madison, Alexander Hamilton, and John Jay published The Federalist Papers under the pseudonym Publius, a populist rebellion took hold in the western part of Massachusetts called “Shay’s Rebellion.”
 In response to early government policies thought to have been promoting poverty and economic inequality, a coalition of disillusioned farmers—led by Daniel Shays, for whom the rebellion was eventually named—attacked courthouses and government properties, which struck fear in the hearts of affluent property owners and political elites.
 The inability of the then decentralized U.S. government to quell the internal rebellion led to a new vision for the Constitution that prized a much stronger and more centralized federal government.
 Such a government was necessary to have the capacity to restrain demotic energies, not only by the creation of a domestic army but by giving sufficient power to the elites of society.
-In sum, an apparent acclamation of democracy by the thinkers of the Enlightenment was understood alternatively as limiting any further democratic claims.
+In summary, an apparent acclamation of democracy by the thinkers of the Enlightenment was understood alternatively as limiting any further democratic claims.

 The vast material inequalities facilitated by Enlightenment liberalism led to a new wave of liberalism—sometimes called progressive liberalism—that attacked the rights-based theories of property essential to incipient liberalism.
 Its leading thinkers argued that a collective understanding of property would lead to a more universal enjoyment of liberal freedom.
 In many ways, progressive liberalism was a testimony to the wild successes of classical liberalism in practice.
 Progressive liberals nevertheless understood that the mere reallocation of property and material goods would do little to dislodge the traditional cultural views that seemed always to accompany a society that defended property rights.
 Hence progressive liberals attacked the privatistic individualism bound up with property rights at the same time as advancing their own conception of social individualism.
 Progressive liberalism sought to do what classical liberalism had done in the political sphere, in the social realm.

 Today’s elites promote the further disassembling of custom and the increasing globalization of the economy precisely because a borderless society shorn of custom works to their benefit.
-The elites are uniquely capable of adapting to globalization and navigating a deinstitutionalized world without too much difficulty.
+They are uniquely capable of adapting to globalization and navigating a deinstitutionalized world without too much difficulty.
 Like aristocrats of old, today’s ruling elite often forms social networks without reference to national borders; indeed, the modern nation-state, for today’s elites, is no more than a barrier, burden, or limitation on their ongoing pursuit of “experiments in living.”
-It becomes imperative, then, for emerging elites to challenge, discredit, and abandon the moral and institutional fabric of a more traditional society that prized the nation-state as a source of security and valued prevailing norms and customs as securing pathways to human flourishing for ordinary people.
+As such, it becomes imperative for emerging elites to challenge, discredit, and abandon the moral and institutional fabric of a more traditional society that prized the nation-state as a source of security and valued prevailing norms and customs as securing pathways to human flourishing for ordinary people.
 As historian and social critic Christopher Lasch notes in his book The Revolt of the Elites and the Betrayal of Democracy, today’s ruling class has a ceaseless tendency to extend “the range of personal choice in matters where most people feel the need of solid moral guidelines.”